Damian-Kats/Road-Surface-Estimator/README.md

 # CSProject-Street-Quote
-Assignment to use Google Maps to estimate road surface area
+A Python executable with a PyQt5 GUI that uses Google Maps API to estimate the total road surface of a selected area.